ernestwisniewski/kbin/docs/oauth2_guide.md

             * `moderate:magazine:reports:read`
                 * Allows the client to read reports about content from magazines the user moderates
             * `moderate:magazine:reports:action`
-                * Allows the client to take action on reports, either accepting or rejecting them
+                * Allows the client to act on reports, either accepting or rejecting them
         * `moderate:magazine:trash:read`
             * Allows viewing the removed content of a moderated magazine
     * `moderate:magazine_admin`